 Why study MBA in Germany?

 The need for skilled professionals

 We have already discussed the steadily rising economy that adds to its imposing value as a powerful country.
 But there are other factors that work in favor of international students.
 The first one is the growing deficit in Germany’s labor force.
 With birth rates extremely low, it runs the risk of losing out on highly skilled labor to keep the aforementioned formidable economy afloat.

 In fact, the president of the Association of German Chambers of Commerce and Industry has been quoted saying, in an interview with Bild newspaper, that Germany will need roughly 1.5 million experts from abroad by the year 2025.
 With the Federal Employment Agency corroborating that sentiment with a prediction of a lack of nearly 7 million workers, in the labor force by 2025, it is a matter of a severe German headache to bring, and keep, highly educated skilled professionals in their system.

-To that effect, Germany has begun an EU Blue Card work permit, for non European Union (EU) nationals to be eligible to work there as long as the applicants fulfill the qualifications and have a job offer with a salary of 46,400 euros ($54,522).
+To that effect, Germany has begun an EU Blue Card work permit, for non European Union (EU) nationals to be temporarily eligible to work there as long as the applicants fulfill the qualifications and have a job offer with a minimum salary requirement (56,800 Euros in 2020).
 This limit is subject to change and is lower for foreign nationals with an education background in Mathematics, IT, Science, Technology, and Medicine.
 While it is valid for 4 years, you can look into permanent residentship after the term is up.

 A favorable work-life culture